2b3pro/Roam-Graph-API/README.md

 RoamBackendClient is a Python client for interacting with the Roam Research API.
 It provides a comprehensive interface for performing operations such as creating pages, managing blocks, querying data, and converting between Roam and standard markdown formats in your Roam Research graph.

+An abstraction of the underlying backend SDK provided by [Roam-Research](https://roamresearch.com) [backendSDKs-Python](https://github.com/Roam-Research/backend-sdks).

 ## Features

 - Page Management